-THE NEIGHBORHOOD: Nearby upscale amenities include an array of shops & restaurants along Fair Oaks Blvd. including Pavilions, Lyon Village, and Loehmann’s Plaza; Professional, medical & dental offices conveniently located along Scripps Drive & University Ave., with other nearby amenities including Sierra Oaks Elementary School (K-8), Sacramento Country Day School (K-12), Rio Del Oro Racquet & Swim Club, Sacramento State University, Campus Commons Golf Course, and the Wonderful American River Parkway & Bike Trail.
+THE NEIGHBORHOOD: Nearby upscale amenities include an array of shops & restaurants along Fair Oaks Blvd. including newly renovated The UV, Pavilions, Lyon Village, and Loehmann’s Plaza; Professional, medical & dental offices conveniently located along Scripps Drive & University Ave., with other nearby amenities including Sierra Oaks Elementary School (K-8), Sacramento Country Day School (K-12), Rio Del Oro Racquet & Swim Club, Sacramento State University, Campus Commons Golf Course, and the Wonderful American River Parkway & Bike Trail.

 The AMERICAN RIVER: Campus Commons offers its residents easy access to the American River and the Jedediah Smith Memorial Bike Trail.
 Beginning at Beal's Point, Folsom Lake, the trail precisely traces the western shore of Lake Natoma, and follows the American River all the way to its confluence with the Sacramento River at Discovery Park near Old Sacramento.
 The lower American River has been designated a "Recreational River" under both the California Wild and Scenic Rivers Act (1972) and the National Wild and Scenic Rivers Act (1980).
 These special and rarely authorized designations provide state and national recognition, plus additional protection of the river's outstanding scenic, wildlife, historic, cultural, and recreational values.